 - Member of the European Parliament (Laurens Brinkhorst)

 Symposia, public lectures and luncheon discussions with bar and business groups are also sponsored by the Center.

-The Center develops teaching materials for the above seminars.
-Professor Goebel is co-author of Bermann, Goebel, Davey & Fox, Cases on European Community Law (3d ed) in use in over 60 U.S., Canadian and European law schools.
-The Center is also helping to increase the library and research resources in the areas of European Community law and international antitrust and trade.
+The center develops teaching materials for the above seminars.
+The late Professor Goebel is co-author of Bermann, Goebel, Davey & Fox, Cases on European Community Law (3d ed) in use in over 60 U.S., Canadian and European law schools.
+The center is also helping to increase the library and research resources in the areas of European Community law and international antitrust and trade.